 Python Typing for Cloud Resource Definitions

 Define strict Python 3.9+ type contracts for infrastructure as code.
 Modern cloud deployments require deterministic schemas.
 Untyped resource definitions introduce silent state corruption.
-Align your typed infrastructure with enterprise standards by adopting foundational practices from Python IaC Fundamentals & Strategy.
-This guide establishes compile-time validation boundaries.
+This is one of the core IaC Design Principles within Python IaC Fundamentals & Strategy, and this guide establishes compile-time validation boundaries.

 Enforcing Strict Type Contracts with TypedDict and Protocol